Croat National Union

-Croat People's Union (Hrvatska narodna zajednica, /sh/; Croatian abbreviation: HNZ) was a Bosnian Croat political party in Bosnia and Herzegovina.
-Party was founded by Ivo Pilar in 1910 with goal to represent interests of Croats in the Condominium of Bosnia and Herzegovina.
-With creation of Kingdom of Yugoslavia, HNZ become inactive and was refounded in 1992 by Milenko Brkić and in 2010 it was incorporated into the Croatian Party of Rights of Bosnia and Herzegovina.
+Croat National Union (Hrvatska narodna zajednica, /sh/; Croatian abbreviation: HNZ) was a Bosnian-Herzegovinian Croat political party during Austro-Hungarian rule in Bosnia and Herzegovina.
+The HNZ was founded by Ivo Pilar in 1910 to represent the interests of Croats in Bosnia and Herzegovina.
+With the creation of the Kingdom of Yugoslavia, HNZ became inactive.

 History

-Austria-Hungary

 Austrian-Hungarian authorities found foundation of the Ante Starčević's Party of Rights (Stranka prava) in the Condominium of Bosnia and Herzegovina undesirable.
-The group of Croat intellectuals thus founded Croat People's Union with goal to establish Starčević's party ideology.
+The group of Croat intellectuals thus founded the Croat People's Union to advance Starčević's party ideology.
 HNZ was mostly supported by peasantry, tradesmen and franciscans.
-Party's leader was Nikola Mandić, while other prominent members of the party were Ivo Pilar, Safvet-beg Bašagić, Hamid Ekrem Sahinović and Jozo Sunarić.
+The party's leader was Nikola Mandić, while other prominent members of the party were Ivo Pilar, Safvet-beg Bašagić, Hamid Ekrem Sahinović and Jozo Sunarić.

-Other party which used elements of Starčević's policy was Croat Catholic Association (Hrvatska katolička udruga, HKU), which was not secular party as HNZ was.
+Another party that used elements of Starčević's policy was the Croat Catholic Association (Hrvatska katolička udruga, HKU), which was not a secular party like HNZ.
 Its leader was Roman Catholic bishop, Josip Stadler.
-HKU made good relations with Pure Party of Rights in Kingdom of Croatia-Slavonia and especially in Kingdom of Dalmatia and also Catholic-Social Party in Kingdom of Croatia-Slavonia.
-Party advocated political Catholicism and unification of Bosnia and Herzegovina with Croat lands.
+HKU maintained good relations with the Pure Party of Rights in the Kingdom of Croatia-Slavonia, especially in the Kingdom of Dalmatia, and also with the Catholic-Social Party in the Kingdom of Croatia-Slavonia.
+The party advocated political Catholicism and the unification of Bosnia and Herzegovina with Croat lands.

-Pilar and his associates stopped to cooperate with Catholic Association because of their political ideology, even though before that, they were in good relations to Stadler.
-Second reason for freezing of relations was effort of HKU to unite Bosnia and Herzegovina with Croat lands, which Bosnian Muslims and Serbs didn't approve.
-Since both, HNZ and HKU were part of Pan-Pravaštvo organization, both parties continued to cooperate in 1911 until the end of the World War I.
+Pilar and his associates stopped cooperating with the Catholic Association because of their political ideology, even though they had previously been in good relations with Stadler.
+The second reason for the freezing of relations was the effort of HKU to unite Bosnia and Herzegovina with the Croatian lands, which the Bosnian Muslims and Serbs didn't approve of.
+Since both HNZ and HKU were part of Pan-Pravaštvo organisation, both parties continued to cooperate in 1911 until the end of World War I.

-On the election for Bosnian legislature in 1910, HNZ won 12 out of 16 seats reserved for Catholic representatives.
-After the end of World War I, and with creation of Kingdom of Yugoslavia, HNZ ceased to exist.
+In the 1910 election for the Bosnian legislature, HNZ won 12 of the 16 seats reserved for Catholic representatives.
+After World War I and the creation of the Kingdom of Yugoslavia, HNZ ceased to exist.

-Reestablishment and incorporation

-HNZ was refounded in 1992 and its first president was Milenko Brkić.
-At first, HNZ opposed to policy of the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH).
-However, at the election in 2002 and election in 2006, HNZ was in a coalition with the HDZ BiH.
-HNZ also called Bosnian Croats not to vote at the elections in the Republic of Croatia.

-In February 2010, president of the HSP BiH, Zvonko Jurišić, president of the Croat Union of Herzeg-Bosnia, Petar Milić and Brkić met and agreed to act under a single name, Croatian Party of Rights of Bosnia and Herzegovina.
-At the 2010 election, HSP BiH entered into a Croatian Coalition along with Croatian Democratic Union 1990.
-By this act, HNZ once again opposed HDZ BiH.